AdamP1592/Muscle_Sim/DataStructuresDocs.md

 - returns the set that a points to in the forwards map

 *BiMap.backwardGet(b)*
-- returns the set that b points to in the backwards map
+- returns the set of keys that point to b in the forwards map.

 *BiMap.removeForwards(a)*
 - Removes the key a from the forwards Map.
-Also removes all connections to a from the backwards set
+Also removes all connections to a from the backwards set.

 *BiMap.removeBackwards(b)*
 - Removes the key b from the backwards Map.
-Also removes all connections to b from the forwards set
+Also removes all connections to b from the forwards set.

 *BiMap.remove(a, b)*
 - Removes the connection b from the set a points to in the forwards map.
 Removes the connection a from the set b points to in the backwards set.
 Cleans up any key that points to an empty set